D2-mods/Better-IWD-Pregen/README.md

 Patch visuals for shortbows (IWD:EE) or scimitars (IWD-in-BG2) -

-- IWDEE: Patch shortbows to use shortbow appearance (as in classic IWD)
+- IWDEE: Patch shortbows to use shortbow appearance (as in IWD1 with 1pp)
 - IWD-in-BG2: Patch scimitars to use scimitar appearance (was using long sword)

 NOTE: Shortbow appearance can't be set for IWD-in-BG2.